 Victim Service Center 407-836-9680

 Life Counseling Solutions offers a Community Counseling Program in the Orlando and Central Florida areas to those that need the support and healing to make the necessary changes in their life.
-Please call 407-622-1770 for more information.
+Please call today 407-622-1770 to seek help.